COMMITTING TODAY TO A BETTER TOMORROW.

 Advanced Metering Infrastructure

 Thornton continuously works on various Capital Improvement Projects including maintaining 625 miles of underground water lines, some 60+ years old.
 The pipeline rehabilitation program utilizes new technologies to repair deteriorated pipes throughout Thornton’s water distribution system.
 Locations are identified based on pipe breaks and an annual review of pipe age data.
-Click the “Water” tab on the CIP page to learn about different projects throughout the city.
+You can see information about different projects throughout the city on the Capital Improvement Projects page under the “Water” tab.

 Capital Improvement Program